How El Faro Salute! came to be

 The location where it would be displayed determined the size of the sculpture.
 I would be charged with arriving at a dynamic concept, and it should be bold.
 Researching the cultural hotspot repeatedly landed at visuals of actual orchestra conductors at work and a variety of abstract versions of this image as logos.

-Amongst the acreage of possibilities was a small amount of 1/8th inch thick steel plate that had served for fork trucks to drive on at the loading dock area.
-Dents, tears and wrinkles were fashioned as heavy equipment ripped the steel from the wooden decks it had been fastened to.
-The resulting compound curves and other unique contours were speaking to me loudly.
-The spirit and energy that seemed caught up in it were electric.
-This material was, indeed, the makings of a strong work of art.
+Amongst the acreage of detritus was a small amount of 1/8th inch thick steel plate that had previously covered a wooden floor for fork trucks to drive on at the loading dock area.
+Dents, tears and wrinkles were fashioned as heavy equipment ripped the steel from the wooden deck.
+The resulting compound curves and other unique contours spoke to me loudly as elements for a strong work of art.

-The timing of these two occurrences sparked.
-During considerations for the commission proposal, I was canvasing my property for inspiration in any materials and the steel plate came into view.
+During considerations for the commission proposal I was canvasing my property for inspiration in any materials and the steel plate came into view.
 The perfect imperfections in the steel suddenly identified themselves to me.
 They were sections of a jacket!
 Some were wrinkles in a sleeve, others were the fold in a collar or the roll down over a shoulder blade.
-This collection of steel had me go out on a limb and propose The Maestro!, a conductors jacket of steel as seen from the back.
+This collection of steel inspired me to go out on a limb and propose The Maestro!, a conductors jacket of steel as seen from the back.
 It would take lots of heating and hammering and good fortune, but the magic that was hidden in this material convinced me it could be performed.

 It turns out that many of the characteristics in the salvaged steel served only to inspire.
 Almost all of the features in the jacket were created with heat and force.
 Quite possibly, The Maestro! could have been created from a new sheet of steel, however, that sheet of steel would never have inspired such a process.